Chiara Lubich: Politics for unity

 Chiara was invited to speak to a meeting of Italian politicians of various parties.
-It was May 2, 1996, in Naples.
+It was 2 May 1996, in Naples.
 Her proposal to them was that, first of all, they should live fraternity among themselves and then bring this spirit to all their relationships with other politicians of different parties, with the goal that together they might achieve the common good.
 This gave shape to the Movement of Politics and Policy for Unity (MppU).
 Chiara outlined its fundamental features on several occasions when she met members of the government in Slovenia, Spain, France, the Czech Republic, Brazil (1998) and Italy (2000).

 During her visit to Ireland in 2004, she met President Mary McAleese.
-Visiting the focolare center near Dublin in 2008, McAleese spoke of Lubich's “simple and beautiful idea of love as a lived reality leading to unity.
-Ideas such as hers” she added, “provide an antidote to the negative ideas that spread so easily, causing damage, breaking hearts and lives”.
+Visiting the focolare center near Dublin in 2008, McAleese spoke of Lubich's "simple and beautiful idea of love as a lived reality leading to unity.
+Ideas such as hers".
+She added "provide an antidote to the negative ideas that spread so easily, causing damage, breaking hearts and lives".

-That same year (2004) Chiara visited England and spoke in the House of Commons in Westminster on the topic “Liberty and equality...What happened to fraternity” She also addressed a symposium at the United Nations in New York, sponsored by the Permanent Observer Mission of the Holy See in conjunction with the World Conference of Religions for Peace (WCRP) with the title “A Unity of Nations and a Unity of Peoples”.
-In November 2001, she was invited to a major conference held in Vienna, Austria, entitled “1,000 cities for Europe,” where she proposed “the spirit of universal brotherhood in politics as a key to the unity of Europe and the world.”
-On September 12, 2004, she gave was to be her last public address, in Rome, on the occasion of the second international Interdependence Day.
+That same year (2004) Chiara visited England and spoke in the House of Commons in Westminster on the topic "Liberty and equality ...
+What happened to fraternity".
+She also addressed a symposium at the United Nations in New York, sponsored by the Permanent Observer Mission of the Holy See in conjunction with the World Conference of Religions for Peace (WCRP) with the title A Unity of Nations and a Unity of Peoples.
+In November 2001, she was invited to a major conference held in Vienna, Austria, entitled "1,000 cities for Europe", where she proposed "the spirit of universal brotherhood in politics as a key to the unity of Europe and the world".
+On 12 September 2004, she gave was to be her last public address, in Rome, on the occasion of the second international Interdependence Day.

 An interdisciplinary culture

 At the beginning of the 1990s, at the urging of Bishop Klaus Hemmerle, Bishop of Aachen in Germany, Chiara gathered together scholars in a variety of disciplines who had been living the Focolare spirituality for some years.
-They formed what is called the “Abba’ School,” an interdisciplinary study center, to draw out a doctrine from the illuminations received during the summer of 1949.
-In December 2007, the pontifically approved Sophia University Institute was established in the Movement’s small town of Loppiano, near Florence, offering interdisciplinary graduate programs based on the culture of unity.
+They formed what is called the Abba' School, an interdisciplinary study center, to draw out a doctrine from the illuminations received during the summer of 1949.
+In December 2007, the pontifically approved Sophia University Institute was established in the Movement's small town of Loppiano, near Florence, offering interdisciplinary graduate programs based on the culture of unity.